Customer Support Impact

 Efficiency at Scale

-Lower handling time with higher per-agent throughput; no backlog or overtime dependence; SLA-monitored.
+Reduced handling time with higher per-agent throughput; no backlog or overtime reliance; SLA-monitored.

 Step 04